christopherwright/bluecap/README.md

 ### Generating a report

-The reports generate retention for users over a date range.
+The reports measure retention for users over a date range.
 The report requires an initial event name to identify cohorts, an event name that measures engagement, a date range and optional attributes to limit the users contained in the report: